 '''

 tar -zxvf for.tar.gz

 cd for/hd/rhd

-mkdir YOUR_MACHINE
+mkdir -p YOUR_MACHINE

 cd YOUR_MACHINE

 ln -s ../conf/configure .

 ./configure

 make

 '''

 The compilation process is explained in more detail in Sect.
 3.2.
 The configure script is described in its header and in Sect.
-3.6.
+3.5.
 The directory structure is shown in Tab.
-1. All Fortran files are listed in Tables 3 and 4.
+1. All Fortran files are listed in Tables 2 and 3.